 Maintain Existing Trails and Parks

 Work with the Livingston Open Space Trust Committee, Department of Public Works, and community organizations and businesses to find and set up long-term funding and labor sources to help maintain Livingston’s parks, trails, and greenways.

 Proposed Passaic River Kayak Launch Area at Okner Sports Complex on Okner Parkway

-Work with Open Space Trust Committee to evaluate the long-term feasibility of building, staffing, and maintaining a TAL destination kayak and canoe launch, rental and storage area on the Passaic River for Livingston residents.
-Proposed location is the Okner Sports Complex on Okner Parkway.
+Work with the Open Space Trust Committee to evaluate the long-term feasibility of building, staffing, and maintaining a TAL destination kayak and canoe launch, rental, and storage area on the Passaic River for Livingston residents.
+The proposed location is the Okner Sports Complex on Okner Parkway.
 Overall, this may also require critical input from the Department of Public Works, Engineering, or other official Township departments or areas.

 Proposed Riker Hill Park Observation Deck

-Work with Open Space Committee and Essex County to build an observation point destination above treetopss to take advantage of the spectacular 360 degree views from the sites of the former radar towers.
+Work with the Open Space Trust Committee and Essex County to build an observation point destination above treetops to take advantage of the spectacular 360 degree views from the sites of the former radar towers.
 Connect this observation point to TAL.

 Coordinate with Essex County to Restoring Full Access to Lenape Trail Destinations